-- Make two copies of Just Lorem Ipsum Chapter.sla. - Rename one as you wish and keep the other for backup. - Open your in Scribus. - Select Menu-Edit-Master Pages...-Normal Left Replace "John J. Osterhout" with "Your Name". - Select Edit-Master Pages-Normal Right Replace "Just Lorem Ipsum" with "Your Title" . - Close the Edit Master Pages window. - Change the fonts as sizes as you wish then: - Save your work.
-Make copies of this file as a backup for your personalized chapters. - Name one of your copies chapter_01.sla and open it. - Here's how to insert and format the chapter text: - Click on the edge of the text frame.
+- Make a copy of Just_Lorem_Ipsum_Chapter.sla . - Rename one as you wish and keep the other for backup. - Open your file in Scribus. - Select Menu-Edit-Master Pages...-Normal Left Replace "John J. Osterhout" with "Your Name". - Select Edit-Master Pages-Normal Right Replace "Just Lorem Ipsum" with "Your Title". - Close the Edit Master Pages window. - Change the fonts as sizes as you wish then: - Save your work.
+Make copies of this file as a backup for your personalized chapters. - Name one of your copies chapter_01.sla and open it. - Double click in the text box with the chapter number and change it. - Double-click in the text box with the chapter title and change it. - Here's how to insert and format the chapter text: - Click on the edge of the text frame.
 Open the story editor (Cntrl-t).
 Select all Cntrl-a.
 Backspace to remove all the text. - Paste your text into the story editor. - Select all the text Cntrl-a - In the top right-hand corner of the story editor there is a drop down menu that says "No Style" Click and hold on this and - Select "Paragraph Indent".
 This formats all the paragraphs at once. - Click on the first paragraph.
 Use the drop down menu just to the left of the paragraph to select the "Paragraph Drop Caps" style.
 If you don't want drop caps, then use the "Paragraph No Indent" style.